NASA-Openscapes/2021-Cloud-Hackathon/logistics/github-workflows.md

 title: GitHub Workflows
 ---

 We will be live-coding during the tutorials and collaborating during the project hack-time, using GitHub in both cases.
-Here is how to setup and work work for each.
+Here is how to setup and work for each.

+Note: we'll be using Git together with GitHub and will talk about them interchangeably.

 ## First-Time Setup

 ### Fork the hackathon repo

 Go to [https://github.com/nasa-openscapes/2021-Cloud-Hackathon](https://github.com/nasa-openscapes/2021-Cloud-Hackathon) and fork the repository.
+This will enable you to you can edit your own copy and live-code with us

 > Note: The term fork means that you are going to copy the project into your own user space in Github

 ![Fork a copy](../clinic/img/fork-tutorials.png)

-So you can edit your own copy and live-code with us

 ### Clone your forked repo into JupyterHub